 The vast majority of our free training is delivered via schools.
 All schools can host our free courses and should have received a booking request form.
 Parents should contact their school to find out when the next free Bikeability course is being run or email our Bikeability Provider.

-During most school holidays we run Bikeability Holiday Courses however they are proving a challenge to host this year due to coronavirus.
+During most school holidays we run Bikeability Holiday Courses however they are proving a challenge to host due to the coronavirus pandemic.
 Children in schools are now in ‘bubbles’ and a holiday course attracts children from different schools and year groups which could pose an unnecessary risk.
-Therefore, there will not be any October 2020 half term holiday courses and we will review again for the February 2021 half term.
+Therefore, there will not be any holiday courses until the situation eases.

 If parents can get together a small group of children that attend the same school and are in the same bubble, instructors can sometimes host a ‘bespoke’ course.
 For more information please email our Bikeability Provider.